-An overview of events related to fire mode can be viewed in the fire mode log, parameter group 18-1, or via the alarm log button on the LCP.
+An overview of events related to fire mode can be viewed in the Fire Mode log, parameter group 18-1\, or via the Alarm Log button on the LCP.

 The log will include up to 10 of the latest events.
-Warrantyaffecting alarms will have a higher priority as the two other types of events.
+Warranty Affecting Alarms will have a higher priority than the two other types of events.